As best as I can remember, I've been thinking about memory a lot lately.

 This is not sad, and it certainly isn’t uncommon, but it is weird to realize the extent of what I don’t remember.
-Here is an excellent article Trusting Your Memories of Child Abuse by Kali Munro for more about how common it is and why it happens.
+I've written about why we can't remember, and the science behind memory loss and trauma.
+Additionally, Trusting Your Memories of Child Abuse by Kali Munro is a really helpful article more about how common it is and why it happens.
 (Shoutout to my girl Rachel Thompson for the article).

 Trauma can literally change our brains and the way they work, including memory loss as a survival skill and defense mechanism to protect ourselves from psychological damage.
 Brains are kind of amazing like that.
 As much as I can fight with my brain about having PTSD, it’s pretty remarkable that it blocked out all the shit that it was too painful to process.
 My brain protected me from my abuse, which is like a very cool, kind and evolved (Thanks, Darwin) thing for it to have done.

 Here is exactly what I do and don't remember:

 I think that for fellow child sex abuse survivors we can talk easily with each other about what we do and don’t remember, because we understand how we can both be confident that we’re survivors and also have no memory of the trauma.
 But it can be scary to tell others how little we may remember for fear of being misunderstood.
 We all have experienced people questioning our victimhood when we say we were abused and cannot remember the trauma.

 So all this is to say that this is hard work for me, you guys.
 I know I’ve told you about my sex life, and my boyfriend and my family but telling you what I don’t remember is truly the most vulnerable I’ve ever felt sharing.
 So, hang in there with me.